Independently researched and written by the Snow Magazine team, sponsored by the experts at Crystal Ski Holidays.

 Our full Gstaad ski resort guide has more details on this great resort.

-This French-speaking ski resort has terrain for every type of skier and snowboarder, although it’s particularly well suited to intermediate and advanced skiers, who can tackle the FIS Ski World Cup downhill course, throw themselves into the second largest snow park in Switzerland (the highlight of which is the Olympic-sized half pipe) and fly along 140 kilometres of ski runs at a height of between 1,500 and 3,000 metres altitude.
+This French-speaking ski resort has terrain for every type of skier and snowboarder, although it’s particularly well suited to intermediate and advanced alpine skiing, and people who can tackle the FIS Ski World Cup downhill course, throw themselves into the second largest snow park in Switzerland (the highlight of which is the Olympic-sized half pipe) and fly along 140 kilometres of ski runs at a height of between 1,500 and 3,000 metres altitude.

-Love a spot of winter ski touring?
-Since 2018 the resort’s rolled out a network of 15 ski touring trails, and to access them you’ll simply need a £4 ski touring pass which covers the cost of rescue (should you need it, which you won’t, obviously).
+Love a spot of ski touring?
+Since 2018 the resort’s rolled out a network of 15 ski trails set aside exclusively for touring, and to access them you’ll simply need a £4 ski touring pass which covers the cost of rescue (should you need it, which you won’t, obviously).
 One of the resort’s newest additions is the Alaïa Chalet, which opened in 2018.
 Head to this enormous indoor/outdoor sports complex to sign up for lessons in everything from skateboarding to parkour.
-Crans Montana's après ski, accommodation (most of which has between three and five stars) and restaurants (all 90 of them) are incredibly varied – you’ll never go hungry in Crans-Montana, where you’ll find restaurants specialising in Thai, Argentinian and Italian cuisine, and where two restaurants have already bagged Michelin stars.
+Crans-Montana's après ski, accommodation (most of which has between three and five stars) and restaurants (all 90 of them) are incredibly varied – you’ll never go hungry in Crans-Montana, where you’ll find restaurants specialising in Thai, Argentinian and Italian cuisine, and where two restaurants have already bagged Michelin stars.

 One of our favourite accommodation options is the cosy, three-star Colorado Riders Lodge, which opened in March 2021, although we’re incredibly excited about the five-star Six Senses which will open there in early 2022, and which will be the luxury hotel brand’s first property in Switzerland.
 A warning for anyone who prefers to take a budget approach to their ski holiday: this will be one of the swankiest Swiss ski hotels, so be prepared for some sky-high room rates.